dojo/docs/dojo/require.rst

   // load dojox/widget/Toaster.js:
   dojo.require("dojox.widget.Toaster");

 Throughout Dojo, the pattern above remains consistent.
-However, by using :ref:`dojo.registerModulePath <dojo/registerModulePath>` in your code, you are able to redefine the meaning of parts of namespaces.
+However, by using ``paths`` Dojo configuration flag in your code, you are able to redefine the meaning of parts of namespaces.

 Examples
 ========